PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

     }
   ]

-But what if, for any reason, you need to cast the ``today`` special value to a timezone different from the server.
+But what if, for any reason, you need to cast a special value like ``now`` to a timezone different from the server.
 There is no way to do this using PostgreSQL text representation, the only alternative would be to use the ``AT TIME ZONE`` construct, so your best bet would be to create a view, a :ref:`function <s_procs>` or :ref:`computed columns <computed_cols>`.
 Let's use the last one for the next example:

 .. code-block:: postgres

   drop table if exists reports;

-  -- This time, the due_date has a timestamp without time zone type create table reports (
+  -- For this example, the due_date is a timestamp type create table reports (
     id int primary key
-    , due_date timestamptz
+    , due_date timestamp
   );

-  -- Create the computed column (must be created in the exposed schema) create function due_date_gt_today (report) returns bool as $$
+  -- Create the computed column (must be created in the exposed schema) create function due_date_gt_now (report) returns bool as $$
-    select $1.due_date > today() at time zone 'Australia/Sydney';
+    select $1.due_date > now() at time zone 'Australia/Sydney';
   $$ language sql;

   insert into reports (id, due_date) values (1, '2022-02-27 22:00:00');